Schindler's List: Assessment by other filmmakers

 Schindler's List was very well received by many of Spielberg's peers.
 Filmmaker Billy Wilder wrote to Spielberg saying, "They couldn't have gotten a better man.
 This movie is absolutely perfection."
 Polanski, who turned down the chance to direct the film, later commented, "I certainly wouldn't have done as good a job as Spielberg because I couldn't have been as objective as he was."
 He cited Schindler's List as an influence on his 1994 film Death and the Maiden.
-Martin Scorsese, who passed the film back to Spielberg and stated his version had different ideas from the final film including a different ending, would later comment "I admired the film greatly."
+Martin Scorsese, who passed the film back to Spielberg and stated his version had different ideas from the final film including a different ending, would later comment, "I admired the film greatly."
 The success of Schindler's List led filmmaker Stanley Kubrick to abandon his own Holocaust project, Aryan Papers, which would have been about a Jewish boy and his aunt who survive the war by sneaking through Poland while pretending to be Catholic.
 According to scriptwriter Frederic Raphael, when he suggested to Kubrick that Schindler's List was a good representation of the Holocaust, Kubrick commented, "Think that's about the Holocaust?
 That was about success, wasn't it?
 The Holocaust is about 6 million people who get killed.
 Schindler's List is about 600 who don't."
-(Note: Schindler is actually credited with saving more than 1,200 Jews.)
+(Note: Schindler is credited with saving more than 1,200 Jews.)

 Filmmaker Jean-Luc Godard accused Spielberg of using the film to make a profit out of a tragedy while Schindler's wife, Emilie Schindler, lived in poverty in Argentina.
 Keneally disputed claims that she was never paid for her contributions, "not least because I had recently sent Emilie a check myself."
 He also confirmed with Spielberg's office that payment had been sent from there.
 Filmmaker Michael Haneke criticized the sequence in which Schindler's women are accidentally sent off to Auschwitz and herded into showers: "There's a scene in that film when we don't know if there's gas or water coming out in the showers in the camp.
 You can only do something like that with a naive audience like in the United States.
 It's not an appropriate use of the form.
 Spielberg meant well – but it was dumb."

 Claude Lanzmann, the director of the nine-hour Holocaust documentary Shoah (1985), called Schindler's List a "kitschy melodrama" and a "deformation" of historical truth.
 "Fiction is a transgression, I am deeply convinced that there is a ban on depiction [of the Holocaust]", he said.
 Lanzmann also criticized Spielberg for viewing the Holocaust through the eyes of a German, saying "it is the world in reverse."
 He said: "I sincerely thought that there was a time before Shoah, and a time after Shoah, and that after Shoah certain things could no longer be done.
 Spielberg did them anyway."